weizheng1910/jmh-explore/project-readme.md

 * Methods in the TreeSet Api is also applicable in future business scenerios.

 ## Adding into a List then sorting it
-* It's a rudimentary way of merging the list, a way commonly chosen by developers who have basic to no knowledge of computer science.
+* It's a rudimentary way of merging the list.

 ## Big-O Analysis between the two ways
 ### Adding into Tree Set
 * The complexity for adding a single element, k, is 0 < k <= log(N)
 * Since we add N elements, N x k which is approximately, N x log(N),
 ### Adding into List
-* While adding one element into an ArrayList takes constant time.
-The occassional O(N) addition to copy to a larger array, becomes more prominent, as the numner of elements we add increases.
+* While adding one element into an ArrayList takes constant time on average, we should take into account the occassional O(N) addition to copy to a larger array, which  becomes more prominent as the number of elements we add increases.
 * Together with a mergesort which takes Nlog(N), we have N + NlogN.

 ## JMH Benchmarking